 The Intellectual Property Policy of Bay Path University establishes criteria concerning the development, use, ownership, management, and marketing of intellectual property.
 This policy applies to all persons employed by the University and to students at the graduate and undergraduate levels.
 The policy applies to any invention, discovery, technology, creation, development, or other form of expression of an idea that arises from the activities of such persons, whether or not the subject matter is protected under the patent, trademark, or copyright laws, and includes the creation of curriculum, curricular support materials, software, internet/web-based materials, and any and all other multimedia courseware and/or materials.
-Students and those employed by the University and using University facilities while creating intellectual property in collaboration with institutions, corporations, and other organizations outside the University must notify their Academic Department Chair, Academic Program Director, or the Dean of Undergraduate Studies, respectively.
+Students and those employed by the University and using University facilities while creating intellectual property in collaboration with institutions, corporations, and other organizations outside the University must notify their program chair or director and the Dean of the applicable school, respectively.
 Notification must be in writing and cover the scope, intent and outcome of the work.